 Some 50 years later, the Mauna Kea still feels like the secret lair of a billionaire.
 It’s set back a good mile from the highway, past the undulating greens of the hotel’s golf course.
 The main building, painted the exact color of the sand and tiled in a cerulean-blue to match the sea, is filled with Rockefeller’s gold-leafed buddhas, centuries-old Burmese rain drums, Indian hope chests, Maori carvings, and a thousand-plus other precious artifacts from his private collection.
 But while the art and open-air architecture infuse the place with a retro-chic vibe, the guest rooms, still fresh from a recent renovation, feel as bright and modern as a California beach house.
 Even the locals rave about the tennis programs and golf course, and there’s fine snorkeling right off the beach.
-With just one pool on the property, though, and no water slide for miles (and no kids’ club), this may not be the place to bring restless little ones.

 Have you been here?
 Share a tip or a photo with fellow travelers.